picandocodigo/List-Category-Posts/readme.txt

 **Support the plugin**

-If you've found the plugin useful, consider making a [donation via PayPal](http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/ "Donate via PayPal") or visit my [Amazon Wishlist](http://www.amazon.com/gp/registry/wishlist/2HU1JYOF7DX5Q/ref=wl_web "Amazon Wishlist").
+If you've found the plugin useful, consider making a [donation via PayPal](http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/ "Donate via PayPal") or visit my [Amazon Wishlist](http://www.amazon.com/gp/registry/wishlist/2HU1JYOF7DX5Q/ref=wl_web "Amazon Wishlist"). **New Code is always welcome** :D

 ==Installation==

 * Upload listcat directory into you wp-content/plugins/ directory.
 * Login to your WordPress Admin menu, go to Plugins, and activate it.
-* Edit the default.php file on templates to customize the way the categories are displayed, or use the default one included in the plugin's code.
-You can use several different templates if you want.
-* You can find the ListCategoryPostsWidget in the Appearence > Widgets section on your WordPress Dashboard.
+* You can find the List Category Posts widget in the Appearence > Widgets section on your WordPress Dashboard.
+* If you want to customize the way the plugin displays the information, check the section on Templates on this documentation.

 ==Other notes==

-**Usage**

-*Selecting the category*
+**Selecting the category**

 The plugin can figure out the category from which you want to list posts in three different ways: Using the *category id*, the *category name or slug* and *detecting the current post's category*.
 When using List Category Posts inside a post, if you don't pass the category id, name or slug, it will post the latest posts from every category.